-Spray foam insulation is installed by spraying liquid foam into an open cavity.
-The high pressure spray gun creates a foam that expands to many times its original size to fill the space between walls and floors, and within attics.
-It’s made from polyurethane foam, and it seals any air leaks in your home or building while blocking moisture from entering.
-The insulation is strong and solid, yet it’s lightweight and is extremely durable.
-Spray foam insulation provides an airtight seal against the elements while helping create a comfortable home environment.
+Spray foam insulation is installed in the home by spraying liquid into an open cavity, like the space between studs in an unfinished wall.
+The foam then expands to many times its original size, filling the desired area with insulation.
+It’s made from polyurethane and easily seals any air leaks or gaps in your home, while also preventing moisture infiltration.
+This type of insulation is very strong and durable, while also remaining extremely lightweight.
+Spray foam insulation can provide an airtight seal against the outside elements well also helping to create a comfortable and cozy home environment.

-With an R-value between 3.5-7 per inch, it’s one of the top options for energy efficiency in a new home.
-Spray foam lasts longer insulates better and has many other benefits when compared to more traditional insulation materials.
-It’s a no brainer that the installation of spray foam in your home or workshop can give you a major return on your money.
+With an R-value of up to 7 per inch, it is one of the most efficient insulation materials available.
+Spray foam tends to last longer and insulate better than other materials and comes with a host of other benefits.
+Although the initial insulation can be a bit more pricey than other options, it’s a no-brainer that the installation of spray foam in your home or workshop can give you a major return on your money.

-Upgrading to spray foam insulation is like investing in a good education—it’s an investment that keeps paying off year after year.
-The money you spend on spray foam insulation is an investment in the comfort of your own home or business.
+Upgrading to spray foam insulation is like investing in a good education, it’s an investment that keeps paying you back year after year.
+The money spent on spray foam insulation is an investment in the comfort of your home or business.

-Open cell is typically cheaper to install than closed cell, but it also does not provide nearly as good of an R-value.
-Depending on the region in which you live, open cell may not be recommended at all, as it will be extremely ineffective.
-The first thing you will need to know when factoring in the cost of your new spray foam insulation is to find out whether or not you will be using open cell foam or closed cell.
+There are two types of spray foam insulation.
+While open cell is typically cheaper, it does not provide nearly as much of an insulating value as a close cell.
+Depending on the climate where you live, open cell insulation may not be recommended, as it may not be able to provide the necessary R-value.
+When factoring the cost of your new spray foam insulation, you will first need to find out what type you will be using: open or closed cell foam.

-A good rule of thumb when calculating cost: (square footage of the area to be insulated)x(R-value) = cost of installation.
-This can get you a rough estimate.
+A good rule of thumb when calculating cost: (square footage)x(R-value) = cost of project.
+This can give you a rough estimate.

-If you are installing spray foam at a thickness of 2 inches, you will need to double the cost estimate from the example above.
-If you plan on installing spray foam at a thickness of 3 inches, triple the cost estimate from above.
+So, if you are installing your foam at a depth of 2 inches you will need to double the cost estimate from the example above.
+If you plan on installing spray foam at a depth of 3 in, triple that estimate, and so on.

 Experience of the Contractor

-The contractor you choose to install your spray foam insulation will have a big impact on the price of installation.
-If you are interested in saving some money, you might be thinking about hiring a less experienced contractor or even attempting to do it yourself.
-However, keep in mind that if your project is done poorly, you may be forced to spend even more time and money.
+Aside from the type of foam you choose to use and how big of an area you need to have insulated, the experience of your chosen contractor will also come into play when estimating the cost.
+If you’re trying to save some money, you may be considering hiring a contractor who has less experience or even attempting to do the job yourself.
+However, keep in mind that if your project is done poorly, you may be forced to spend even more time and money

 Sometimes shelling out the additional cash for a good quality contractor is well worth the extra dough.
 Spray foam insulation is a job that requires skill and experience.
-A contractor unqualified to do the work may fail to seal off all areas or spray foam at inconsistent thicknesses, leaving your home more vulnerable to energy loss.
-We have over 50 years of experience and stand behind our work.
+A contractor who is unqualified to do the work may fail to seal off all areas or spray foam at an inconsistent thicknesses, leaving your home more vulnerable to energy loss.
+We have over 50 years of experience installing spray foam in Spokane and North Idaho and stand behind our work.

-The cost of spray foam insulation can be a little more difficult to predict than the cost of installing other sorts of insulation because of all the factors that must be considered when estimating.
+The cost of spray foam insulation can be a little more difficult to predict than the cost of installing other sorts of insulation because of the myriad factors that must be considered when doing your estimate.
 However, if you can keep in mind these variables, you will be on the right track towards terrific energy savings.

 If you’re still not sure if installing spray foam is right for your family or business, ask yourself these questions: “Do I want increased energy efficiency?
 Am I looking to create an ultra-comfortable living space that maintains a good quality of indoor air?
 Do I want my home to be more structurally sound?”
 If so, then you might consider investing in spray foam insulation.